newrelic/newrelic-diagnostics-cli/docs/Integration-Testing.md

 #### Running NR Diag with options
 It's worth noting that while the default integration dockerfile does add `CMD ["./nrdiag"]` to run nrdiag without verbose mode, you can run verbose mode by just adding a `CMD ["./nrdiag", "-v"]` to run nrdiag with verbose or some other series of options and it will be executed instead of the default nrdiag execution because it will appear after the first entry of CMD.

-#### Setup of Docker for windows

-For an in-depth guide on setting up a Windows testing environment, see our [relevant doc](./windows-test-environment-setup.md).

-Some contributors followed the setup in this guide https://github.com/docker/labs/blob/master/windows/windows-containers/Setup-Server2016.md, following the instructions in the `PowerShell Package Provider` section and then also following the instructions at the bottom of the guide to register the docker daemon to listen on the network interface as well to allow us to control docker from within docker (Dockerrception!)